 In naming their terminals, the Beijing authorities went one further, officially calling them T1, T2, and T3, based on English.
 In one glorious leap, Terminal One at Beijing Capital International Airport went from “一号候机楼” yīhào hòujīlóu ‘number one wait-plane building’ to “T1″!
 Of course, most Chinese in everyday speech use the far more utilitarian 一号楼 yīhàolóu ‘number one building’.

-From the Internet, it appears that the term 航站楼 hángzhànlóu can also be applied to such bus stations, e.g. in Shanghai.
-This usage is not totally surprising given that, for instance, Tokyo boasts a Tokyo City Air Terminal (T-CAT), which fulfils rather broader functions like checking in luggage.
+From the Internet, it also appears that the term 航站楼 hángzhànlóu can also be applied to such bus stations, e.g. in Shanghai.
+This usage has parallels overseas.
+For instance, Tokyo has long had a Tokyo City Air Terminal (T-CAT), which fulfils broader functions like checking in luggage.

 Taiwan, Hong Kong, and Macau

-Having become intrigued by changing usage in China, curiosity led me to check out the situation in Taiwan, mainly using Wikipedia, keeping in mind its inherent unreliableness.
+Having become intrigued by changing usage in China, curiosity led me to check out the situation in Taiwan, mainly using Wikipedia.
 The Wikipedia article on airport terminals itself gives a number of terms: 航站楼 hángzhànlóu, 航站大厦 hángzhàn dàshà, 候机楼 hòujīlóu, 客运大楼 kèyùn dàlóu, and 航廈 hángshà (Trad. respectively 航站樓, 航站大厦, 候機樓, 客運大樓, 航廈).

-It appears that Taiwanese airports mainly use 航站樓 (Simp. 航站楼) hángzhànlóu, 航站大廈 hángzhàn dàshà ‘aviation station building’, and the abbreviated form 航廈 hángshà ‘aviation building’ (e.g. at Kaohsiung airport), for their terminal buildings.
-The latter possibly also refers more narrowly to departure lobbies.
 Interestingly, many smaller Taiwanese airports are officially known as 航空站 hángkōngzhàn ‘aviation station’.
 It is very likely that this, in contracted form, is the actual origin of the name 航站樓 hángzhànlóu.
-In other words, the name 航站楼 hángzhànlóu now preferred in China possibly came from Taiwan.
+If that is the case, the currently preferred Chinese name, 航站楼 hángzhànlóu, possibly came from Taiwan.

 The names for airport terminals provide as good a reflection as any of the way Chinese vocabulary works.
 The following are offered as personal observations without any serious attempt at backup or justification:

 * The fact that such words are easily analysed lends itself to a certain fluidity in word-building.
-For example, the substitution of words for ‘building’ like 大厦 dàshà and 大樓 (Simp. 大楼) dàlóu in Taiwan and Hong Kong, or the use of expressions like 客運 (Simp. 客运) kèyùn in Hong Kong can be accepted by Chinese without much resistance as simply 'alternative forms'.
+The substitution of words for ‘building’ like 大厦 dàshà and 大樓 (Simp. 大楼) dàlóu is an example of this.
+Similarly, the fluidity of meaning of 'wait-plane building' has facilitated the use of 候机楼 hòujīlóu for city terminals.
 The stripping down to basic forms like 一号楼 yīhàolóu ‘number one building’ in normal speech is a further illustration of this fluidity.

-* There is a distinct tendency in Chinese for two terms to exist for the same thing: a ‘fancy’ official term and an everyday one. 航站楼 hángzhànlóu is an obvious example of a preferred official term.
-What is interesting here is the attempt to spread the more ‘correct’ or ‘fancy’ term in ordinary usage.
+* There is a distinct tendency in Chinese for two terms to exist for the same thing: a ‘fancy’ official term and an everyday one. 航站楼 hángzhànlóu is an obvious example of a preferred official term which is gaining at the expense of an ordinary term.

 To round this off, here is a quick tour of words for ‘airport terminal’ in East Asia.